microsoft/trident/README.md

 - `run`: Runs Trident in the current OS.
 This is the main command to use to start Trident.
 Trident will load its configuration from `/etc/trident/config.yaml` and start applying the desired HostConfiguration.
+  If you in addition pass `--status <path-to-output-file>`, Trident will write the resulting Host Status to the specified file.
-- `get-host-status`: At any point in time, you can request to get the current Host Status using this command.
+- `get`: At any point in time, you can request to get the current Host Status using this command.
 This will print the HostStatus to standard output.
+  If you in addition pass `--status <path-to-output-file>`, Trident will write the Host Status into the specified file instead.

-For any of the commands, you can get more context by setting `RUST_LOG=debug` environment variable prior to running the command.
+For any of the commands, you can change logging verbosity from the default `WARN` by passing `--verbosity` and appending one of the following values:
+`OFF`, `ERROR`, `WARN`, `INFO`, `DEBUG`, `TRACE`.
+E.g. `--verbosity DEBUG`.

 Note that you can override the configuration path by setting the `--config` parameter.